 This year, I wanted to try a different version.
-I’ve had this recipe marked to experiment with for years and finally decided to give it a try.
+I’ve had a recipe with Port on my list of side dishes to experiment with for years and finally decided to give it a try.
 Prepare to be amazed.
 I will warn you that it is a little pricier than the typical version as it has Port as the base.
 How can anything with Port be bad.